DanielCreggOrganization/w2-lab-lambda-nastaj/README.md

 1. Understand the purpose of interfaces in Java.
 2. Create your own interface with a single abstract method.
 3. Write and use lambda expressions to simplify code.
-4. Put it all together
+4. Put it all together.

 ## Part 1: Understanding Interfaces